 Charles landed in Scotland in the spring of 1745 and caused quite a stir and won a few battles against the government armies in the now united kingdoms of Scotland and England.

-Off the ships at the quayside on the River Clyde – tobacco, sugar and rum come in.
+Off the ships at the quayside comes tobacco, sugar and rum.
 Linens, woollens, shoes, stockings and metalware go aboard.
 It’s all heading for the Americas and Glasgow’s merchant class is making its fortune.

 (SNAPSHOT 2) Suddenly in the middle of all this mercantile bustle, there’s the sound of bagpipes and a crowd of unkempt and wild Highlanders march in and draw up on the ground beside the river.

 While all this is being organised, the Young Pretender goes out to dinner, and reviews his troops on Glasgow Green.
 The busy folk breathe a sigh of relief as the mob eventually leaves for the north.

 Ethnic cleansing or just toffs and monied industrialists tidying things up?